Latest update: November 2019. A version of this article was first written for Tourisme Montréal

 This Mile End Jewish-style bakery has garnered a loyal following since its opening.
 Hof Kelsten’s flakey pastries and scrumptious breads are some of my favourites, hands down.
 Its hot chocolate is made by preparing a thick Valhrona chocolate ganache, which us then thinned out with hot steamed milk, in the same manner one would make a latte.

 The Scandinavian-inspired Rosemont bakery serves some of the best bread in the city.
 Its pastries are also delicious and so is its hot chocolate.
-It uses 58% dark chocolate, cocoa powder, chai spices and a sprinkle of salt.
-You can get yours with regular or nut milk.
+Automne uses 58% dark chocolate, cocoa powder, chai spices and a sprinkle of salt.
+You can get yours with regular or plant-based milk.
 Either way, it’s delicious!

 This tiny Plateau spot has quickly garnered a loyal following and has become a favourite among neighbours and tourists alike.
 Its unusual elegant cake and bonbons designs distinguish them from the competition.
 Its classic hot chocolate is a comforting combination of milk, cream and 64% dark chocolate.
 The result is an unctuous drink that can quickly become addictive.
 Grab the $5 hot chocolate and cookie combo for an extra special treat.

 Popular ice cream stores Les Givrés also make delicious hot chocolate at their Vieux-Rosemont and Hochelaga locations.
 The comforting brews come in three different flavours of Valrhona chocolate: Jivara, Guanaja and Opalys.
 You can top your drink with a marshmallow or some homemade whipped cream.